Let’s start with what is a Pueblo Magico?

 The town could have historical significance, an environmental impact, unique festivals or even just the birthplace of a signature food or drink like tequila.
 It’s a lengthy process to apply for Pueblo Magico status, but once approved, the town receives funds for infrastructure and job opportunities.
 This program is internationally recognized as a community role model to help smaller towns preserve their culture and benefit the economy.

 With over 100 Pueblo Magicos in Mexico, visiting them all may take some time!
-Within 90 minutes (or closer) of Queretaro are five Pueblo Magico towns that could easily be visited on a day trip but deserve an overnight stay.
+Queretaro is surrounded by numerous pueblo magico towns and UNESCO World Heritage Sites.
+Within 90 minutes (or closer) are 6 Pueblo Magico towns (though 2 are now UNESCO World Heritage Sites) that could easily be visited on a day trip but deserve an overnight stay.

 Tequisquipan is where we really fell in love with the state of Queretaro.
 This charming small town in the middle of wine and cheese country is the perfect place for a weekend getaway to disconnect and enjoy the simple pleasures of life.
 There seems to be at least one wine festival a month, so grab a glass and enjoy!